Apostolic Chancery: Before 1908

 Some of the offices that Pope Sixtus V classified as vacabili were of minor importance and therefore did not require special competence were sold with a grant of the right of succession to the heirs of the purchaser.
 Offices that entailed grave obligations and for which only pious and learned men were eligible were sold without this right and therefore reverted to the Roman Curia on the death of the purchaser.
 An aleatory contract, therefore, was formed, its uncertainties being the amount of the income of the office and the length of the life of the purchaser.
 The prices of the offices, especially of the more desirable ones, were considerable: Lorenzo Corsini, afterwards Pope Clement XII, bought the office of regent of the Cancellaria for 30,000 Roman scudi, a large fortune at the time.
 The disadvantage of these uncertainties might not be confined to the purchaser because he was free to condition the purchased office on the life of another designated person, named the "intestatary".
 The purchaser was also permitted to substitute a different intestatary if this substitution was expressed 40 days before the death of the immediately preceding intestatary.

 Other offices that Pope Sixtus V classified as vacabili were of greater importance, including that of Regent and those of the 25 solicitors, 12 notaries, and auditors of the Causes of the Holy Palace.
 Pope Sixtus V assigned the liberal proceeds of these sales as part of the remuneration of the cardinal vice chancellor of the Cancellaria (see below), but later Pope Innocent XI rescinded them and assigned the revenue to the Apostolic Camera.
 Pope Alexander VIII restored the revenue to the vice chancellor, who at that time was his nephew Pietro Ottoboni.

 The authority of the vice chancellor increased when in 1690 Pope Alexander VIII added to his office that of Compiler (Sommista) in perpetuity.

 The government of Emperor Napoleon I of France redeemed many of the vacabili, which resulted in few remaining.
-Pope Pius VII, after his return to Rome, reformed the Cancellaria and prudently decreased its offices.
+Pope Pius VII, after his return to Rome, reformed the Cancellaria and decreased its offices.
 But as he granted to the vacabili the privilege that, by a legal fiction, time of their tenures was regarded as not having transpired ("quod tempus et tempera non currant"), and many proprietors of vacabili having had obtained grants of sopravivevza, by which deceased intestataries were regarded to be alive, some offices remained vacabili nominally, but not factually.
-Finally, in 1901 Pope Leo XIII abrogated all the vacabili offices and ordered his pro-datary to redeem them, when necessary substituting the office of the Apostolic Datary for their proprietors.
+Finally, in 1901 Pope Leo XIII suppressed all the vacabili offices and ordered his pro-datary to redeem them, when necessary substituting the office of the Apostolic Datary for their proprietors.